Pro: Uses the same database as marketing platform (no integration needed)

 Since HubSpot CRM is still relatively new compared to other major CRM players, there are some feature limitations.

-However, HubSpot's emphasis on research and development in 2018 has alleviated many former qualms about the platform and there are updates being made to regularly.
+However, HubSpot's emphasis on research and development has alleviated many former qualms about the platform and there are updates being made to regularly.

 Although HubSpot CRM is great for growing businesses, organizations with large sales teams might find that HubSpot CRM isn’t advanced enough just yet.